[{"type":"span","children":[{"text":"Join now"}]}]

-You may think that the healthiest food available at a theme park is a caramel-dipped apple.
-(That counts as fruit, right?)
-But with a bit of planning, you can have a great time and stay on track, says Laura M. Nance, RD, nutrition specialist at the MUSC Weight Management Center in Charleston, SC.
-The key is to set realistic expectations (“This is probably not the week for an ambitious weight-loss goal,” Nance says), especially if you intend to splurge on an only-at-the-amusement-park treat.
-Here’s how.
+When it comes to healthy foods at amusement parks, you’re usually stuck between ordering a caramel-dipped apple (that counts as fruit, right?) and a hot dog (at least there’s protein!).
+But with a bit of planning, you can have a great time and stay on track, says Laura M. Nance, R.D., nutrition specialist at the Medical University of South Carolina.
+First, give yourself some grace.
+“This is probably not the week for an ambitious weight-loss goal,” Nance says, especially if you intend to enjoy your favorite only-at-the-amusement-park treat.
+Second, follow these easy strategies:

 Prep for success

 More and more theme parks are picking up on consumers’ desire to eat more healthily.
 Disney, for instance, offers fresh fruit, hummus, baked potatoes, and vegetarian chili, while options at Six Flags include fresh fruit and grilled chicken.
 And almost every park posts its menus online.
 Map out your course beforehand in order to estimate when you’re likely to be hungry and decide where and what you’ll eat.
-That way, your whole family won’t suddenly be starving with not a vegetable in sight.
-Also, packing healthy snacks, such as carrots, fruit, and 100-calorie bags of nuts and pretzels means you’ll have something on hand if hunger strikes.
+That way, your whole family won’t suddenly be starving with no vegetables in sight.

 Enjoy what you love

-Looking forward to that Mickey ice-cream bar?
-Make it work by saving up your weeklies.
-Curious to try the Butterbeer at The Wizarding World of Harry Potter?
+Looking forward to that Mickey ice-cream bar or the Butterbeer at The Wizarding World of Harry Potter?
 Balance it out with a lighter lunch or dinner.
-Just be sure to plan how you’ll work in your treat, and then relish it.
-Another potential plus: Knowing that you’ll be having a specific goodie helps you avoid nibbling on the side.
-“It’s easy to think, ‘I didn’t get a snack, so I’ll have just a bite of my kid’s ice cream.’
-Then an hour later, you’ll find yourself buying another snack,” says Susan Peirce Thompson, PhD, author of Bright Line Eating: The Science of Living Happy, Thin & Free.
+Just be sure to plan how you’ll work in your treat, and then really savor it.
+Another potential plus: Knowing that you’ll be having a specific goodie later in the day can help you pass on other less-healthy foods you aren’t that excited about.

 Embrace the exercise options